-Unwillingness to submit to authority, refusal to respond to a reasonable request, or any act that disrupts the orderly conduct of a school function; behavior that substantially disrupts the orderly learning environment (i.e., dress code violations, inappropriate language, cursing, inappropriate gestures, play fighting).
+Unwillingness to submit to authority, refusal to respond to a reasonable request, or any act that disrupts the orderly conduct of a school function; behavior that substantially disrupts the orderly tearning school environment (including but not limited to dress code violations, inappropriate language, cursing, inappropriate gestures, play fighting, horseplay).
 This includes any threats that disrupt or threaten to disrupt the educational process or endanger or threaten the danger of the school, student(s) or staff members.